 |Standing in Portsmouth, New Hampshire one can look back across the Piscataqua River to Kittery.|

 I know New Englanders use the term pocketbook, but might handbag, or just tote, be more befitting a utilitarian article like a boat tote?
-I would think pocketbook would refer to a true shoulder bag, satchel or clutch? [sic] Thank you for enlightening me on the use of this term.Pocketbook is an old Yankee term and it got me thinking about the language of New England.
+I would think pocketbook would refer to a true shoulder bag, satchel or clutch? [sic] Thank you for enlightening me on the use of this term.Pocketbook is an old Yankee term.
 Gathering “New Englandisms” is easy to start and impossible to finish.

 Words and Phrases